imwatsi/utopian.io-help_center/guides/quickstart_contributors.md

 ![feed_sidemenu](../assets/img/feed_sidemenu.jpeg)

 This menu gives quick access to useful areas of the site such as your contributions, blog posts and a link to where you can find task requests.
-[Learn more about task requests](#).
+[Learn more about task requests and contributing on Utopian](kb/contributors/about-contributing.md).

 <br>